-The information gathered through quarterly and annual reports, audit, inspections and customer feedback is constantly evaluated by the managers of the Fostering Service, to judge its on-going effectiveness and make changes where necessary.
+The information gathered through annual reports, audit, inspections and carer feedback is constantly evaluated by the managers of the Fostering Service, to judge its on-going effectiveness and make changes where necessary.

 The Fostering Service is also subject to formal inspection by Ofsted and inspections usually take place every three years.
-The most recent inspection took place April 2019, and the service was judged as 'Inadequate'.
-Extensive work has been undertaken with the support of data provided by SCST to measure performance and to plan for sufficiency needs, alongside service development.
+The most recent inspection took place July 2021, and the service was judged as 'Good'.
+The service continues to work on its improvement plan and journey towards becoming an outstanding service.